 - start with graded exercise, and breaking an activity into segments to reduce fatigue.
 Once you have gained confidence in a specific part of activity, for example sitting over the edge of the bed and standing, in this case, having sufficient strength to lift your bottom over the bed, you can try getting out of chairs of different heights or bed of different firmness.

 - Every little success is still a success.
 Start practising with common activities that you frequently do at home, such as washing the dishes, standing and ironing clothes then gradually progress to brisk walking and other gentle sports.

-- reducing reliance on medications (don’t start popping pills at the first sign of symptoms!).
+- reduce reliance on medications for chronic pain (don’t start popping pills at the first sign of symptoms!).
 Frequent consumption of painkillers may gradually cause you to develop an increased threshold to its effects which leads you to increase your dosage or have to have a stronger form of medication instead.

-- always aim to reduce dosage of medications gradually.
+- always aim to reduce dosage of medications gradually only after thorough discussion and consent from your GP.
 For example, having to take painkillers one pill a day.
-This SHOULD ONLY BE DONE AFTER THOROUGH DISCUSSION AND CONSENT FROM YOUR GP.

 - be supportive of your loved one’s attempts to manage their pain

 - trusting that their pain is real and it is truly upsetting even if you do not understand how they may experience such pain of such intensity